chef/chef-web-docs/chef_master/source/debug.rst

 .. tag chef_shell_modes

-chef-shell has three run modes:
+chef-shell is tool that is run using an Interactive Ruby (IRb) session. chef-shell currently supports recipe and attribute file syntax, as well as interactive debugging features. chef-shell has three run modes:

 .. list-table::
    :widths: 200 300